depado/articles/pages/checklist-for-go-projects.md

 ```

 That's it.
 Now if you `make`, your build number and version will be injected
 in your binary.
-You can even create a new Cobra command to display those !
+You can even create a new Cobra command to display those!

 ## Minimalist Dockerfile